 You will be able to find PMP preparation questions on the Internet, both free and as part of a paid product.
 From my experience, this is really a case of getting what you pay for.
 I found that the free questions were not as good, and not really in line with the actual exam.
 For paid questions, I recommend you take the following step:

 When I took my exam not very long ago, I wish there was a product that could simulate the actual exam.
 Answering questions is VERY useful, but wouldn’t it be much more useful if you could answer them as if you were taking the actual exam?
-Well, there are now a few PMP exam simulators in the market, and just a few months ago I was given the chance to test drive one.
+Well, there are now a few PMP exam simulators in the market.

 The PM Exam Simulator will provide you with thousands of high quality questions and a very accurate exam simulator.
 This will be invaluable as you prepare to take the exam.
 Click here or the picture to the right to get it.
 This is provided by the same people who make the PM Prepcast (disclosure: compensated affiliate).